 Poldark wouldn’t be Poldark without its glistening blue waters, its craggy cliffs and its sweeping expanses of romantic Cornish countryside.

 The BBC drama takes us right back to the turbulent years of the late 18th century, with Cornwall as the timeless backdrop to plenty of topless bathing and horseback riding.
-In series four, the show also takes us to London as Ross Poldark (Aidan Turner) goes to Westminster.
+The show also takes us to the Capital as Ross Poldark (Aidan Turner) goes to Westminster.

-But where exactly are all the different filming locations in Cornwall – and beyond?
+But where exactly are all the different filming locations in Cornwall, Bristol – and beyond?

 Where are the Westminster scenes in Poldark filmed?

-The Westminster area of London was recreated with the help of Greenwich Naval College, which you’ll have almost certainly seen on screen before: it has been used as a filming location for Four Weddings and a Funeral, The Mummy Returns, The Avengers, Lara Croft Tomb Raider, Pirates of the Caribbean, Les Miserables, and Thor: The Dark World.
+Now Poldark is an MP, the Westminster area of London has been recreated with the help of Greenwich Naval College, which you’ll have almost certainly seen on screen before: it has been used as a filming location for Four Weddings and a Funeral, The Mummy Returns, The Avengers, Lara Croft Tomb Raider, Pirates of the Caribbean, Les Miserables, and Thor: The Dark World.

-But the actual House of Commons scenes were filmed in a studio in Bristol.
+But the actual House of Commons scenes were filmed in a period scale replica built in the show’s Bristol studio…

 Where are Ross Poldark’s London lodgings?